sbechet/mspacmab-rs/README.md

 # mspacmab-rs

-long term goal: _perfect_ hardware rust remake
+long term goal: _perfect_ hardware rust remake - a method as other to play w/ rust-lang

 see mspacmab project for reverse part